gugucode/hardware-firewall-dedicated/adding-fsa.md

 {:tip: .tip}
 {:download: .download}

-# Add a Hardware Firewall (Dedicated) to a public VLAN
+# Adding a Hardware Firewall (Dedicated) to a public VLAN

 A Hardware Firewall (Dedicated) cannot be ordered as part of a server order and must be placed after at least one public compute node is established and the associated VLAN has been added.